Happy day, Kalimba shipment arrived Oct 22 2021 – we are now shipping these!

 This is an option for playing complex, chromatic music with medium or smaller hands.

 Hugh Tracey Treble Box Chromatic Kalimba w Pickup, in C, 17 notes each side.

-This kalimba is painted and organized like the Bb Treble or the Alto kalimba on the front, but in the key of C. It can read Alto tablature, and has 2 octaves plus 2 more notes on top, or 17 notes ranging from C 4 (middle C) to E6.
-On the back is a "left handed" kalimba of 17 notes in the key of B. This means that there are B's and F's on both the front and back.
+On the front side, this kalimba is just like a 17-Note Kalimba in C: it has 2 octaves plus 2 more notes on top, or 17 notes ranging from C 4 (middle C) to E6.
+On the back is a “left handed” kalimba of 17 notes in the key of B. This means that there are B’s and F’s on both the front and back.

 On the other hand, there are people (such as myself since 2007) who favor the Treble, and if you are up for this instrument, YOU are the reason why I custom-ordered these from AMI… and to get one for myself!

 So, while it is a bit over the top to say “Abandon hope all who get this kalimba”, I will say “Proceed with caution.”

 Listen to this sound clip:

 Some people who get this kalimba opt for the redundant notes on the back (B and E) to be removed.
 Why?
 The gaps on the back (just like the gaps in the black notes on the piano) act as guide posts, helping you find your way.
 Removing the redundant tines on the back costs an extra $10.